Surgical Procedures: Whipple Procedure (Pancreaticoduodenectomy)

 What is recovery like?

-The hospital stay from a Whipple is often about a week.
+The hospital stay after a Whipple is about a week.
 While in the hospital you will have a nasogastric (NG) tube, which is placed through the nose, down the throat, ending in the stomach.
 It is used to drain stomach contents and prevent vomiting.
 Often, it is removed the day after surgery.
 A bladder catheter will remain in place to drain your urine for up to 3 days.
-Abdominal drains will remove fluid from the belly.
+Abdominal drains will remove fluid from your belly.

-Your medical team will discuss with you the medications you will be taking, such as those for pain, blood clots, infection, and constipation prevention, and/or other conditions.
+Your medical team will talk to you about the medications you will be taking, such as those for pain, blood clots, infection, and constipation prevention.

-Your team and a dietitian will work with you on changing your diet.
-Pancreatic enzyme pills may be prescribed to prevent diarrhea and aid in food digestion.
+Your team and a dietitian will work with you on changing your diet if needed.
+Pancreatic enzyme pills may be prescribed to prevent diarrhea and help you digest food.

-Your healthcare provider will discuss your activity restrictions while you are at home based on the extent of your surgical procedure.
+Your healthcare provider will talk to you about your activity level which is based on the procedure you had.
 Often it is recommended that you:

 • Eat small frequent meals.

-• Slowly increase activity on a daily basis, take naps and get a good night’s sleep.
+• Take naps and get a good night’s sleep.

 • Do not drive while taking narcotic pain medication.